born-2learn/e-Yantra/README.md

-# e-Yantra
+# e-Yantra, IIT Bombay
+This repository contains the code of the Robotics Competition held at IIT, Bombay, 2018-19.
-The e-Yantra Ant Bot theme.
-Team eYRC #1346
+The code belongs to the e-Yantra Ant Bot theme.

+Team ID:  eYRC #1346

 ## Task